Port State Control Inspections: How to Prepare

 How to Prepare for Port State Control Inspections

-Preparation for Port State Control inspections is ongoing — not something that begins when the vessel enters port.
+above all, preparation for Port State Control inspections is ongoing, not something that begins when the vessel enters port.
 A culture of continuous readiness is the most effective defence against deficiencies.

 Before Arrival in Port